TuomoKu/SPX-GC/README.md

 <a id="profile"></a>**Project specific settings**, such as assigned templates and project extras are stored into `profile.json` within each project folder.

+**A static background image** can be assigned to a project in the Project Settings.
+A use case for this might be a chroma image to help in chroma keying in a vision mixer such as ATEM.
+Another creative use is to have a logo or border or other design element onscreen all the time.
+A transparent PNG (with an alpha channel) can be used.
+The background image must be placed to ASSETS/media/image/hd folder and it will appear in the dropdown.

 **Templates** can be added to a project on the project settings page.
 When a template (a .html file) is browsed and selected, the system will scan the file and search for a [template definition](#definition) which will tell SPX-GC what kind of input fields should be generated for that template and how the template is planned to be played out.
 Template defaults are stored to project's `profile.json` (as "copy") and if HTML template's definition related details are changed afterwards the template must be imported to the project again.
 The system does not re-scan added templates.

 > If selected template does NOT have template definition it will cause an `error:templateDefinitionMissing` -message.
 See section [html templates](#templates).